Any good marketing plan is incomplete without an SEO audit. And as part of our Ladder 2017 Marketing Series, we did just that.

 To put the authority score in more tangible terms, let’s run each through Moz again and take a look at the number of links each website has collected.

-You can see pretty easily the correlation between number of links and Domain Authority.
+You can see pretty easily the correlation between a number of links and Domain Authority.
 All things being equal, more links is a good thing.
 You can see that with Growth Agency vs The Growth; just 3 more links from the same number of sites was enough to push them from 14 to 19 and into 2nd place from 4th.

 The number of domains linking is almost as important as the number of links total.
-If you look at Catch NYC vs Growth Rocks, you can see they have less links, but a higher DA.
+If you look at Catch NYC vs Growth Rocks, you can see they have fewer links, but a higher DA.
 On average sites that link to Growth Rocks do so over 20 times vs only 5 each for Catch.
 Multiple links from the same source can look spammy and carry less weight compared to multiple websites linking.

 Link velocity is also important; though not directly affecting rankings, the number of links ‘Just Discovered’ in the past 60 days gives us an indication that GrowthRocks getting stronger and will soon pass Catch in domain authority.
 We’ve got strong momentum with 3 links but we need to keep this up if we want to jump to higher positions.